 It's a new year and a great time to make changes for the better.
-In an effort to rid the world of needless application and network performance slowdowns, we turn to retransmission timeouts (RTOs).
+In an effort to rid the world of needless network and application performance slowdowns, we turn to retransmission timeouts (RTOs).
 What are they and what can you do about them?

 A retransmission timeout (RTO), on the other hand, is quite a different beast.
 An RTO occurs when the sender is missing too many acknowledgments and decides to take a time out and stop sending altogether.
 After some amount of time, usually at least one second, the sender cautiously starts sending again, testing the waters with just one packet at first, then two packets, and so on.
 As a result, an RTO causes, at minimum, a one-second delay on your network.
 We've seen sites that show millions of RTOs in a 24-hour window, with one million RTOs translating to 277 hours of application delay.
 These retransmission timeouts add up to significant problems for network and application performance and certainly require some tuning and optimization.

-The ExtraHop platform spots RTOs by simulating the TCP state machines at the endpoints of the connection and inferring when problems occur, detecting issues such as bad congestion avoidance, Nagle delays, PAWS drops, and excessive tinygrams.
+The ExtraHop platform spots RTOs by simulating the TCP state machines at the endpoints of the connection and inferring when problems occur, detecting issues such as bad congestion avoidance, Nagle delays, and PAWS drops.

 Using this information, we pinpointed the problem quickly, allowing for a nearly immediate mean time to resolution (MTTR).
 The RTO metric helps to identify packet loss and to locate the congested links.
 There are a few areas within the network that could be likely causes: duplex mismatch on the switch, a bad cable, bad checksums, or driver issue.
 In this customer's case, we found an incorrect flow control setting.
 After adjusting this setting, the RTOs dropped by more than 90%, which was a big win for our customer and for the applications running on their servers.